-The diurnal cycle of coefficients for the last set of data, derived from the ten IOPS of VTMX 2000 are shown in Figure 11.
-The observations used for this figure were generally available twice per hour, usually 15 minutes before and 15 minutes after the hour.
+The diurnal cycle of coefficients for the last set of data, derived from the 10 IOPs of VTMX 2000, is shown in Fig. 11.
+The observations used for this figure were generally available 2 times per hour, usually 15 min before and 15 min after the hour.
 For purposes of display, the coefficients derived from the observations on either side of the hour have been plotted at the hour between them.
-The temporal changes for the first EOF (Figure 5A) are much the same as for the other two data sets.
+The temporal changes for the first EOF (Fig. 5a) are much the same as for the other two datasets.
 Somewhat positive values corresponding to down-valley winds from the south-southeast persist from about midnight through noon.
 The up-valley winds with negative coefficients usually begin just after noon and continue until about 2000 LST.
-Also, the greatest day-to-day variability is between about 0900 and 1500.
+Also, the greatest day-today variability is between about 0900 and 1500 LST.
 The sudden reduction in the day-to-day variability between 1500 and 1600 LST indicates that the up-valley flow was in almost all cases well established at 1600 LST, with the exception of the outliers, which all occurred during IOP 9.
 Their origin will be discussed later.